-Although this treatment costs much less: average cost anywhere from $350 to $850, it may not eradicate the colony completely, even if we use a non-repellent chemical that the termites can take back to their nest.
+Although this treatment costs much less: prices from $660, it may not eradicate the colony completely, even if we use a non-repellent chemical that the termites can take back to their nest.
 And, if there are a few stray termites exploring other areas nearby, there is a chance that a few of them may escape the chemical contamination of the nest and begin the process in another area of your home.
 Even if we succeed in eliminating the colony, the pheromone trail still leaves your building at a high risk for a further attack.

 Complete Termite Barrier Treatment Costs

 The best option is, of course, a complete treatment that will cover the entire perimeter of your home with an impenetrable barrier.
 This solution will protect a building from termite infestations for up to eight years.

-This treatment, though labour-intensive, requires that we dig a trench around your home.
+This treatment requires that we dig a trench around your home.
 We then drill small holes through paths and slabs that create a zone.
 We apply non-repellent liquid chemicals on this barrier that termites can carry back to their nest, killing the entire colony.